imstephens-professional/java_swing_minis/Stack Calculator/Information.md

 ## Notes on Development
 These notes are primarily for the developer.
-* Created a rough version of the stack calculator first without implementing GUI.
+* Created a rough version of the stack calculator first (around 2022) without implementing GUI.
 I will develop a better version of the stack calculator that also implements GUI.
 Added the rough draft to the project in a file to demonstrate the changes.